June 24, 2010: Apple’s fourth-generation smartphone, the iPhone 4, goes on sale.

 While the device is perhaps most remembered for the infamous “Antennagate,” it is otherwise a pretty great handset.
-In its first weekend, it sells 1.7 million units: considered a major triumph for Apple.
+In its first weekend, it sells 1.7 million units.
+That’s a major triumph for Apple.

-The iPhone 4 was the follow-up to the iPhone 3GS.
-It was introduced by Steve Jobs at Apple’s Worldwide Developers Conference (WWDC) a few weeks earlier on June 7.
-It was the final iPhone to be released while Steve Jobs was alive, and the last one to be debuted at WWDC.
-From the following year, Apple shifted the iPhone launch to fall and staged its own special event.
+The iPhone 4 followed the iPhone 3GS.
+Steve Jobs introduced it at Apple’s Worldwide Developers Conference a few weeks earlier on June 7.
+The final iPhone released during Steve Jobs’ life, it also became the last one to debut at WWDC.
+Starting the following year, Apple shifted its iPhone launch to the fall and staged its own special event.

 Antennagate and other problems

 It wasn’t perfect, of course.
-As mentioned, there was the Antennagate problem which meant that some users reported dropped calls.
-This was one of the first big controversies in iPhone history, and resulted in Steve Jobs having to cut short a vacation to host a press conference about it.
-The eventual class action lawsuit dragged on for two years after.
+Some users reported dropped calls, which fueled the aforementioned Antennagate.
+The first big controversy in iPhone history, it resulted in Steve Jobs cutting short a vacation to host a press conference about the problem.
+The eventual class-action lawsuit dragged on for two years.

-There was also problems caused by its first-gen Retina display, which caused it to chug along at times.
-Apple tried to compensate with a boost in RAM (to 512MB), improved processor (the A4) and longer battery life.
+The device’s power-hungry, first-gen Retina display also caused problems, causing the phone to chug along at times.
+Apple tried to compensate with a RAM boost (to 512MB), improved processor (the A4) and longer battery life.

-Released the following year, the iPhone 4s improved a lot of the iPhone 4’s problems, and may go down in history as my favorite iPhone as a result.
-But the iPhone 4 was still a pretty darn great handset in its own right.
+Released the following year, the iPhone 4s fixed a lot of the iPhone 4’s problems.
+(It might go down in history as my favorite iPhone as a result.)
+But the iPhone 4 remains a pretty darn great handset in its own right.
 And, coming the same year as the first iPad, it was a great culmination to the career of Steve Jobs.